Trixiacute/owo-dusk/README.md

 1. Edit `config.json` and set `"termux_mode": { "enabled": true }`
 2. Restart the bot

+### Termux Optimizations

+- **Resource Optimization**: Automatically reduces memory usage and disables web UI
+- **Extended Text Commands**: Provides command-line control when GUI is unavailable
+- **Wake Lock Integration**: Prevents device from sleeping during bot operation
+- **Battery Monitoring**: Alerts when battery is low to prevent unexpected shutdowns
+- **Minimal Logging**: Reduces storage usage and improves performance

+### Enabling Wake Lock

+1. Install Termux:API package: `pkg install termux-api`
+2. Make sure `"use_wake_lock": true` is set in your config.json
+3. The bot will automatically acquire a wake lock on startup and release it on exit

 ### Termux Mode Text Commands

 Use the following commands with the `.` prefix (configurable):